-Goldman et. al. (1974) determined the maximum growth rate and inorganic carbon half saturation coefficient for the freshwater algae Selenastrum capricornutum and Scenedesmus quadricauda.
+Goldman et. al. (1974) determined the maximum growth rate and inorganic carbon half-saturation coefficient for the freshwater algae Selenastrum capricornutum and Scenedesmus quadricauda.
 They are green algae of the order Chlorococcales.
 Algae were grown in continuously stirred reactors at a constant inflow and outflow and constant nutrient concentration.
 Algae growth was limited by inorganic carbon.
 The steady state concentration and carbon concentration were fitted to the Monod equation to determine maximum growth rate and half-saturation concentration.
-Cultures were grown at a constant temperature of 27° 1°C. Light was provided with “cool white” fluorescent tubes at an intensity of 4306 431 lumens/meter2.
+Cultures were grown at a constant temperature of 27° 1°C. Light was provided with “cool white” fluorescent tubes at an intensity of 4306 431 lumens/m2.
 Concentrations were determined by counting algae cells.
 The algae dry weight carbon fraction was 44.7% for Scenedesmus quadricauda and 48.9% for Selenastrum capricornutum.
 Results from these tests are shown in Table 19.